 Burlesque Curriculum – What Are You Teaching

-What this means for you, is after researching burlesque as an art form, living in the burlesque community as an artist, considering your life experience and your passion for education and business, you need to develop a curriculum for your brand and genre of burlesque that is holistic to every possible student that fits within your target clientele.
+What this means for you, is after researching burlesque as an art form, living in the burlesque community as an artist, and considering your life experience and your passion for education and business, you need to develop a curriculum for your brand and genre of burlesque that is holistic to every possible student that fits within your target clientele.
 There are many reasons people take burlesque striptease dance classes.
-I’ve written about it before from taking it for fitness, for a hobby or for professional reasons.
+I’ve written about it before by taking it for fitness, for a hobby, or for professional reasons.
 That means if you will be teaching all three of those types of people, possibly, your curriculum needs to account for all of those.
 And your curriculum needs to account for burlesque history and traditions.
 It can’t be so neo-modern, that it disregards its roots.
 That would be disrespectful.
-Honoring history and acknowledging credit has always been a respected characteristic of a devout artist.
+Honoring the history and acknowledging credit has always been a respected characteristic of a devout artist.
 Think about this too.
 At the end of your burlesque program or single burlesque class, what will the student have learned?
-What skill will they have developed?
+What skills will they have developed?
 What will they now know?
 What will their experience have been?
-For anyone teaching Burlesque, if you truly take the time to consider those things and answer those questions, you can’t help but began building a solid foundation for a curriculum that’s modern to you while honoring its past traditions, until we wait or create an industry standard.
+For anyone teaching Burlesque, if you truly take the time to consider those things and answer those questions, you can’t help but began building a solid foundation for a curriculum that’s modern to you while honoring its past traditions, until we wait for or create an industry standard.
 Doing this makes you thoughtful, considerate, creative, innovative and a true teacher, in my opinion.

 Burlesque Philosophy – Why Are You Teaching

 What feeds the burlesque curriculum or is developed right alongside it is your burlesque philosophy.
 This is the articulation of why you teach what you teach.
-Its the articulation of what you believe, what inspires you and what moves you.
+It’s the articulation of what you believe, what inspires you, and what moves you.
 This sets boundaries and expectations.
 It is the ability to clearly communicate who you are as a burlesque artist and why you are.
 What’s the point of Burlesque?
 Why does it matter?
 Why is it an art form that needs to live on?
-What impact does Burlesque have on individuals or communities or the art world.
+What impact does Burlesque have on individuals or communities or the art world?
 Answering these types of questions with your truth and with what you know to be true forms your personal burlesque philosophy which creates the mission of your brand and the undercurrent of your burlesque curriculum.